fromTeal/FromTeal-whitepaper/paper.md

 The fromTeal digital world is actually an information system with a new UI paradigm for working with information.
 Every entity in this information system is represented by a 3D object, whose state is managed in an L2 blockchain, facilitating the governance & equity functionality in a decentralized way.

 ### Example scenario
+- Chris is an engineer who's very passionate about fighting global climate change, & thought of a way to enable people to capture CO2 in their own house
+- He knows that it would require help from others to realize his project, as there are many problems to solve in order to make this way effective & practical
+- He goes to the fromTeal digital world, & enters the Island dedicated for the global climate change, where groups of people research different components of this problem
+- He finds there a lot dedicated for CO2 capture, & sees there the HQ's of several groups working on projects for doing that
+- None of these groups actually uses the methods Chris thought about, so he decides to start a new group, & creates a virtual HQ for it
+-

 ## Entities